 Why is this happening?
 According to the California Association of Realtors, since February 2009, California home prices have seen a steady increase year over year.
 In that month the CA median home price was $245,230.
 Over the past 9 years the median price of homes in CA have risen to $602,760 as of June 2018.
 That is a massive surge of 245% in median home prices – equating to about a $38,000 increase per year.
 Meanwhile, CA median family income in 2009 was reported at $74,992 which reportedly in 2016 slightly rose to $77,359 – an increase in income of merely $338 or 0.0045% per year – not nearly enough to even keep up with inflation.
 That is a shortfall of $37,662 per year from housing growth to income growth.
 According to Freddie Mac, in July of 2016 average mortgage rates and median home values were 3.44% & $511,420.
 In July of this year, they report mortgage rates and median home values at 4.53% and $602,760.
 When you apply this increase in interest rate to the average sales price declining 10%, it costs an additional $707 per month in financing in just the last 2 years.
 When the average family income has increased only $28 per month in that same period, it is apparent that the increase in home prices simply cannot be sustained.

 What can you do?
 In 2007 I had a rush of clients that took advantage of the opportunity to get a reverse mortgage while they could because they realized that their home values were going to drop soon.
 The market just didn’t feel right to them.
 These clients were able to get an appraisal locked in during the peak of the market.
-I was actually able to get my own grandmother in a reverse mortgage at this time, got rid of her mortgage payment, and got her a monthly income of nearly $1,800/month; this check continued even when the market crashed below what she owed.
-Those that had gotten their reverse mortgage before the crash were able to protect their home equity and receive significantly higher cash amounts than those that did it the following year.
+I was actually able to get my own grandmother in a reverse mortgage at this time, got rid of her monthly mortgage payment, and got her a monthly income of nearly $1,800/month from the equity in her home; this check continued even when the market crashed below what she owed.
+Those that had gotten their reverse mortgage before the crash were able to utilize their home equity and receive significantly higher cash amounts than those that did it the following year.
 This may or may not be the peak of the market, but with a 245% increase of home prices in 9 years and Median family incomes increasing only .0045% per year during that same time; a correction in values is probably not too far off.
-Doing a reverse mortgage before the market drops, is something you won’t regret.
-Contact Robert Krepps today to discuss how a reverse mortgage can protect your home equity from a market drop (877) 567 – 7476 or email@example.com .
+Doing a reverse mortgage now is something you may want to consider.
+Contact Robert Snow Krepps today to discuss how a reverse mortgage may be able to help you (877) 567 – 7476 or email@example.com .